iottly/iottly-device-image-manager/README.md

 ### S3 in production
 For this service to be run in production, all the `iottly_device_images` subfolders have to be mounted from S3.
 Some code for mounting S3 volumes is commented in the [Dockerfile](https://github.com/iottly/iottly-device-image-manager/blob/dev-images-mgmt/Dockerfile)

 Is mounting that way the right way to do things?
 - The script `customize-iottly-raspberrypi-base-image.sh` performs a copy of the image, this is quite lenghty on S3 (already tested).

-# how to run the service in dev env
+# How to run the service in dev env
 (These are temporary instructions, untill the code won't be on master.)

 1. checkout branch `dev-images-mgmt` of this repo (already done if you are reading this readme ;)